Gabby Petito’s parents couldn’t stomach 911 call over domestic incident: ‘I didn’t listen to the whole thing'

 Despite the witness's statement on the 911 call, responding officers appeared to zero in on Gabby as the aggressor after pulling the couple over outside of Moab, Utah.

-Gabby and Brian were eventually just separated for the night without any charges being filed, which Dr. Phil took issue with.
+Gabby and Brian were eventually just separated for the night without any charges being filed.
+Dr. Phil took issue with that decision on Wednesday, saying that it would have been helpful for a mental health worker to be on the scene who could "recognize red flags" about the incident.

 "One of the worst things you can do is to just separate them for eight hours and then put them back together," Dr. Phil said in Wednesday's interview.
 "That escalates the violence.
 It doesn't de-escalate the violence.
 And that was exactly what was done in this situation."